-The United States District Judges for the Southern District of Ohio, Eastern Division, do hereby adopt the following general provisions to be applicable in the conduct of all pretrial conferences held by them or by a United States Magistrate Judge pursuant to Rule 16 of the Federal Rules of Civil Procedure.
+The United States District Judges for the Southern District of Ohio, Eastern Division, do hereby adopt the following general provisions to be applicable in the conduct of all pretrial conferences held by them or by the United States Magistrate Judges pursuant to Rule 16 of the Federal Rules of Civil Procedure, Rule 16.2 of the Local Rules of this Court and Eastern Division Order 91-3.

-I. REFERENCE TO MAGISTRATE JUDGE
+I. REFERENCE TO A MAGISTRATE JUDGE